Sherex/node-sbanken/README.md

 A node module written in Typescript for interacting with SBanken's API.

 ## Creating your ID and secret
-> If these steps are outdated you can find the updated instructions [here](https://sbanken.no/bruke/utviklerportalen/)
+> If these steps are outdated you can find the updated instructions [here](https://sbanken.no/bruke/utviklerportalen/) and please create an issue or PR here :)
 1. Enable the Beta program on your account.
   You can do this on the [Beta settings page](https://secure.sbanken.no/Home/Settings/BetaProgram).
 2. Then goto your [API overview page](https://secure.sbanken.no/Personal/ApiBeta/Info) to register a new application.